influxdata/docs-v2/content/v2.0/query-data/guides/exists.md

 Use the Flux `exists` operator to check if an object contains a key or if that key's value is `null`.

-If you're just getting started with Flux queries, check out the following:

-- [Get started with Flux](/v2.0/query-data/get-started/) for a conceptual overview of Flux and parts of a Flux query.
-- [Execute queries](/v2.0/query-data/execute-queries/) to discover a variety of ways to run your queries.

 ```js
 p = {firstName: "John", lastName: "Doe", age: 42}